swensonhe/strapi-firebase-auth/README.md

 Welcome to the Strapi plugin for Firebase Authentication!
 This plugin seamlessly integrates Firebase Authentication with your Strapi Headless CMS, allowing you to manage and authenticate Firebase users directly from the Strapi moderation panel.
 This guide will take you through the installation and configuration process and provide information on how to use this plugin with iOS and Android apps.
+This plugin would be enabled by default for super admins only.

 ## How it works